Advertiser disclosure

 Also known as a concentration, your college major determines your primary focus throughout your time at school.
 Each major will typically have its own list of requirements that students must fulfill in order to graduate.
 However, since most schools also impose general education requirements for all students, you’ll often get a chance to explore many topics outside of your chosen major.

 Post-college, your major can indicate to employers what your classes specialized in.
 However, it’s not necessarily a determining factor in your future career.
-According to a study by the Federal Reserve Bank of New York, only 27.3% of college graduates work in a job closely related to their major.
+According to a study by Next Gen Personal Finance, only 46% of college graduates work in a job closely related to their major.
 While ideally your chosen major will align with your intended career trajectory, it won’t lock you into a specific path either way.

 Don’t miss: College majors for the future